prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

 - States are represented as the property names (strings) of a JavaScript object.
 - For storing any extra state (XState refers to this as _extended state_) the library provides a property called [context](https://xstate.js.org/docs/guides/context.html) to store it within the state machine.
     - I prefer to only include state that will be changed as a part of the transitions in the state machine.
 This is to prevent the extended state from bloating.
 For example, I stored the state for `word`, `lettersGuessed` and `guessesLeft` in the context for the game.
     - An alternative to `context` is to keep the extra state outside of the state machine.
-I am against this idea because it I like to keep state and the logic that changes it close together.
+I am against this idea because I like to keep state and the logic that changes it close together.
 - When transitioning between states, the library provides a mechanism called [actions](https://xstate.js.org/docs/guides/actions.html) to perform side-effects.
     - This is where a large part of the application behaviour lives.
     - This is where you can mutate the state machine's _extended state_.
 For example, I decremented the `guessesLeft` property when a guess was unsuccessful.